Web developers are specialist software engineers who design and build websites and web-based services and applications.

 Related courses at City

-Whatever your level of interest in becoming a web developer, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming a web developer, City's courses can help you take one step closer to a career web developer, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 - MSci (Hons) Computer Science